 Hemp has been used for thousands of years to produce durable textiles in large quantities.
 Unfortunately, the wide prohibition of cannabis made industrial hemp unpopular and ended the hemp textile industry.

 The textile and apparel industry has a catastrophic impact on climate change.
-It's the second-largest polluter globally after the oil industry.
+It's one of the largest polluters globally.
 It's responsible for huge amounts of carbon emissions, pollution, and waste.

 It's important to produce and consume clothes made from sustainable materials that protect the environment.
 Hemp is a formidable option to produce sustainable apparel.